bryanlammon/supra/manual.md

 Three notes about the `new` subcommand.
 First, the name cannot contain any spaces or characters that shouldn't go in directory or file names.
-Second, the default Supra Makefile expects both of Supra's custom references to be in your `_build-tools/` folder.
+Second, the default Supra Makefile expects Supra's custom references to be in your `_build-tools/` folder.
 If one or both is missing, you'll need to edit the Makefile.
 And third, by default, Supra will not overwrite your Markdown file or Makefile.
 If you *really* want to overwrite the existing files, add the option `-W` or `--force_overwrite`.